Habitat-RD/TreeForecastR/README.md

 # TreeForecastR description

 The `TreeForecastR` tool estimates urban tree species growth rates based on machine learning (`Random Forest`) and draws on an ever expanding database of collected and cleaned municipal tree inventory databases.
-The tool combines urban tree inventories, for which information on individual tree age is recorded, along with a number of common environmental variables to predict annual growth rates under current and future climate scenarios using WorldClim.
+The tool combines urban tree inventories, for which information on individual tree age is recorded, along with a number of common environmental variables to predict annual growth rates under current and future climate scenarios using `WorldClim`.

 The `TreeForecastR` tool was developed and made available with funding from the Quebec Ministry of Economy and Innovation.
 In this repository we provide the code developed for this project workflow with a dataset based on the public inventory for Montreal for users to test the tool.
 This tool was built in the R programming language.